ourresearch/openalex-docs/api-entities/works/filter-works.md

 Value: a search string

 Returns: works whose fulltext includes the given string.
-Fulltext search is powered by an index of word sequences called n-grams - see [Get N-grams](get-n-grams.md) for coverage details.
+Fulltext search is available for a subset of works, obtained either from PDFs or [n-grams](./get-n-grams.md), see [`Work.has_fulltext`](work-object/README.md#has_fulltext) for more details.

 * Get works with fulltext that mention "climate change": [`https://api.openalex.org/works?filter=fulltext.search:climate%20change`](https://api.openalex.org/works?filter=fulltext.search:climate%20change)\`\`